vedk/hwaware/README.md

 ## Addition Notes
 - **THIS WEBAPP ISN'T EVEN 10% COMPLETE**
-- I plan to host this on [Google App Engine](https://cloud.google.com/appengine/) from where everyone will be able to access this webapp.
+- I plan to host this on [Heroku](https://www.heroku.com/), from where everyone will be able to access this webapp.